-From 3 to 5 June 2018, the Swedish Association of Local Authorities and Regions (SALAR) welcomes the HOPE Agora 2018 in Stockholm.
-The conference closes the 2018 HOPE Exchange Programme.
+From 3 to 5 June 2018, the Swedish Association of Local Authorities and Regions (SALAR) welcomed the HOPE Agora 2018 in Stockholm.
+The conference closed the 2018 HOPE Exchange Programme.

-The focus of the conference will be on patient involvement as a tool for improving healthcare.
-The participants in the HOPE exchange programme will show how the quality and efficiency of healthcare can be improved by using the experiences and competencies of patients and their relatives.
-But the participants are also supposed to point at factors that stimulate or constrain patient involvement in healthcare.
+The focus of the conference was on patient involvement as a tool for improving healthcare.
+The participants in the HOPE exchange programme showed how the quality and efficiency of healthcare can be improved by using the experiences and competencies of patients and their relatives.
+But the participants were also supposed to point at factors that stimulate or constrain patient involvement in healthcare.

-In addition to these presentations made by the HOPE exchange programme participants, some invited speakers will also give their perspectives on the topic.
+In addition to these presentations made by the HOPE exchange programme participants, some invited speakers also gave their perspectives on the topic.

 Since 1981, HOPE has organised an Exchange Programme for hospital professionals.
 The HOPE Exchange Programme is pivotal in achieving HOPE objective of promoting the exchange of knowledge and expertise within the European Union.
 It offers a chance for participants to receive invaluable training and experience from hospital and healthcare professionals across Europe.
 It equips participants with a better understanding of the functioning of healthcare and hospital systems within Europe.
 It also facilitates shared learning and the exchange of best practice.

 The HOPE Exchange Programme lasts for approximately one month.
 At the end of the programme, all participants are invited to share their results at the HOPE Agora.
 The theme of this year is “Improving the quality of healthcare using the experiences and competencies of patients: Are we ready?”.
-Participants will investigate how this topic is developed in their host country and present their findings at the event.
+Participants investigated how this topic is developed in their host country and presented their findings at the event.

 HOPE Agora Archives